fstarred/amiga-playground/README.md

 The sine tables values were created using **IS** (Create Sine) **AsmOne** command.

-Notice that when the right margin is reached, the animating ball is shown below the text until it reaches the left margin, and so on.
+Notice that when the right margin is reached, the animating ball moves behind the text.

+When the ball reaches the left margin it appers in front of the text instead.

 This effect is achieved by doing this:

 ```